joe-editor/joe/docs/man.md

 ## Character sets and UTF-8

-JOE handles two classes of character sets: UTF-8 and byte coded (like ISO-8859-1).
-It can not yet handle other major classes such as UTF-16 or GB2312.
+JOE natively handles two classes of character sets: UTF-8 and byte coded (like ISO-8859-1).
+For these character sets, the file is loaded as-is into memory, and is exactly preserved during save, even if it contains UTF-8 coding errors.

+It can not yet natively handle other major classes such as UTF-16 or GB2312.
 There are other restrictions: character sets must use LF (0x0A) or CR-LF (0x0D - 0x0A) as line terminators, space must be 0x20 and tab must be 0x09.
 Basically, the files must be UNIX or MS-DOS compatible text files.

 This means EBCDIC will not work properly (but you would need to handle fixed record length lines anyway) and character sets which use CR terminated lines (MACs) will not yet work.

+JOE now supports UTF-16 (both big endian and little endian).
+It supports UTF-16 by converting to UTF-8 during load, and converting back to UTF-16 during save.

 The terminal and the file can have different encodings.
 JOE will translate between the two.
 Currently, one of the two must be UTF-8 for translation to